cockroachdb/terraform-provider-cockroach/docs/resources/cluster.md

 - `cockroach_version` (String) Major version of CockroachDB running on the cluster.
 - `dedicated` (Attributes) (see [below for nested schema](#nestedatt--dedicated))
 - `delete_protection` (Boolean) Set to true to enable delete protection on the cluster.
+If unset, the server chooses the value on cluster creation, and preserves the value on cluster update.
 - `parent_id` (String) The ID of the cluster's parent folder. 'root' is used for a cluster at the root level.
 - `serverless` (Attributes) (see [below for nested schema](#nestedatt--serverless))